 What should I do if I’m exposed to chickenpox?

 Chickenpox is caused by the varicella virus and is highly contagious.
 It can be serious during pregnancy.
 Sometimes, chickenpox can cause birth defects.
 If you have had chickenpox in the past, it is unlikely you will catch it again.
-If you have not had chickenpox or if you are not sure, see your doctor.
+If you have not had it or if you are not sure, see your doctor.
 Your doctor will test your blood to see if you are immune.

 Many people who don’t remember having chickenpox are immune.
 If your blood test shows that you are not immune, you can take medicines to make your illness less severe and help protect your baby from chickenpox.